Forecasted Treatment Effects: Simulation studies

 Let $I_j, j=1,2,3$ be an indicator that equals to one whenever the associated components is present in the specification of the counterfactual process.
 For each $i=1,\dots,n$:

 Note that the initial observation ${y}_{i0}^{(1)}$ is drawn from the stationary distribution and the time trend is linear and homogeneous, so it can be interpreted as a common shock.

-Table \ref{tab:table2} shows results for the bias and standard error of $\widehat{\rm FAT}^{\rm PR}_1$ across different tuning parameters.
+Table \ref{tab:table2} shows results for the bias and standard error of $\widehat{\rm FAT}^{\rm UC}_1$ across different tuning parameters.
 The table shows that, when the DGP is mean stationary (first panel) or when it is the sum of a mean stationary and a random walk (second panel), the bias does not vary much across different values of the tuning parameters, while the standard errors are smaller for smaller $q$ and larger $R$.
 When the DGP contains a time trend component, we observe bias when the polynomial-order $q$ is less than the true order of the time trend, as the theory predicts.
 In this case, however, a smaller estimation window $R$ gives a smaller bias.
-When $q\geq 1$, the performance of the estimator in terms of bias is again robust to the choice of tuning parameters, with smaller standard errors for smaller $q$ and larger $R$.
+When $q\geq 1$, the performance of the estimator in terms of bias is again robust to the choice of tuning parameters, with smaller standard errors for smaller $q$ and larger $R$.\footnote{We observe the same behavior with a sample size of $N=30$, see Table \ref{tab:table_smallN} in the Online Appendix.}

 \spacingset{1.9}